cesarliws/full-stack-tdc-poa/readme.md

 Introduction to web and cloud platform.

-How to create a simple, efficient, high performance and easy to maintain back end server with Delphi MVC Framework.
+How to create a simple, efficient, high performance and easy to maintain back-end server with Delphi MVC Framework.

-How to create web front end quickly with the React.js library, to consume the back end created with Delphi MVC Framework.
+How to create web front-end quickly with React.js library, to consume the back end created with Delphi MVC Framework.

 * Introduction to Web and Cloud Platform
-* RESTful Server with DMVC Framework and FireDAC
+* RESTful Server with DMVC Framework, FireDAC and PostgreSQL
-* Introduction to JavaScript frontend Development with React.js
+* Introduction to JavaScript front-end Development with React.js

 ## Project Demo